 This is a great opportunity to enjoy some operating, as well as food and socializing.
 This is the time to try a new mode or play with a new antenna configuration.
-For new hams, this is also a great opportunity to check out other people’s equipment and ask questions.
+For new hams, this is also a great opportunity to check out other people’s gear and ask questions.
 The fun begins at 8:00 am.

 Band conditions permitting, there should be some activity on the air, as October 6 begins the 53rd annual California QSO Party.
 Come on out.
 All are welcome!